CooperNh/LRG_Parser/README.md

 --------
 Outputs a .txt file containing information as described below:

+A file header containing gene data as shown below:

 Gene Name:
 Refseq ID:
 LRG ID:
 HGNC ID:

+And then for each exon the following information is inserted into the text file.

-Exon ID
+Exon ID:
-Exon Start
+Exon Start:
-Exon End
+Exon End:
-Exon Sequence
+Exon Sequence:
-Exon Transcript
+Exon Transcript:

 Exon information is extracted for all exons in all transcripts.

+The output file name will {LRG-ID}{today's date}.txt and will be saved in your current directory.

 Installation
 ------------